When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Related Work

-From all research projects mentioned, only a few managed to keep the total weight below this threshold~\cite{mulgaonkar2017robust, sareh2018rotorigami, mintchev2017insect, mintchev2018bioinspired}, and they all employ high-speed coreless brushed DC motors limiting their payload, total flight time and lifespan~\cite{mulgaonkar2014power}.
-Moreover, those sub-\SI{250}{\gram} UAVs have a very limited maximum payload, on-board computing and sensing capacity, requiring external control and/or an external motion capture systems.
-In fact, even disregarding the collision resilience aspects, it is still quite rare to find research drones under \SI{250}{\gram} that offer the extra power to run computationally complex software on-board (e.g. object detection using neural network models~\cite{palossi201964, li2020visual}) and to be programmed without the need to make direct changes to the main flight controller firmware.
+Although other designs~\cite{kornatowski2017origami, mintchev2018soft, zha2020collision} share some characteristics also seen in the CogniFly, they do not employ a truly flexible exoskeleton.
+Some designs have external tensegrity structures where soft, flexible parts are used to connect more rigid components to form a flexible protective cage, but \cite{mintchev2018soft} uses a rigid rotating axis at its center, and \cite{zha2020collision} a rigid quadcopter x-frame, making those two UAVs only flexible to the extent of their cages.
+The cargo drone from~\cite{kornatowski2017origami}, according to the publicly available information, is fully flexible only in its folded configuration (for storage) as the quadcopter arms are secured together (screw system) before flight transforming the arms into a rigid x-frame.

-Looking at solutions to these issues provided by nature, arthropods can be a rich source of inspiration for innovative UAV designs.
-The most distinguished characteristics of arthropods is the presence of jointed appendages, body segmentation and a nonliving external skeleton, called an \emph{exoskeleton}.
-An exoskeleton has a dual-purpose: \emph{it works as support and protective structure}.
-The exoskeleton is responsible to support and give shape to the arthropods' body and it is an important protection against external attacks or injuries.
-Nevertheless, it is not necessarily fully rigid, mixing rigid segments connected by flexible joints, allowing bending and compression~\cite{Clark2018-id}.
+Only a few previous works explored truly flexible frames, where the UAV arms holding the motors are not rigidly connected to the central part of the frame (e.g.~\cite{mintchev2017insect, mintchev2018bioinspired, minicore2020}), but the flexible arms mainly offer protection against \emph{in-plane} collisions while leaving propellers mostly exposed (hindering the ability to physically interact with the external world~\cite{mintchev2017insect, mintchev2018bioinspired}, or protecting propellers in only one plane~\cite{minicore2020}, and they are not easy to manufacture without special materials or tools.
+Still, collision-resilient works under \SI{250}{\gram} show bare minimum payload capacity, restricting their on-board computational power and their ability to fly autonomously without an external computer or motion capture system.
+Finally, their batteries are designed to be manually connected and extracted by human hands, making the use of an automatic battery swapping station very unlikely.

-Structures inspired by exoskeletons are an interesting proposition for impact resilient frames: they mix rigidity with flexibility to absorb collision energy and protect sensitive components.
-For an UAV, such a mixed structure helps increasing the maximum payload and could afford a simpler control system that allows the UAV to physically interact with the environment without damage.
+From all previous collision-resilient UAV designs, only a few manage to keep the total weight below the \SI{250}{\gram} threshold (e.g. \cite{mulgaonkar2017robust, sareh2018rotorigami, mintchev2017insect, mintchev2018bioinspired, minicore2020}), and, besides~\cite{minicore2020}, those employ high-speed coreless brushed DC motors, limiting their payload, total flight time and lifespan~\cite{mulgaonkar2014power}.
+Moreover, those sub-\SI{250}{\gram} UAVs have a very limited maximum payload, on-board computing (if any) and sensing capacity, requiring external control and/or an external motion capture systems.